nus-cs2103/website-base/admin/tp-pe-fragment.md

 <p/>
 </div>

 * **Decide who should take responsibility for the bug**.
 Use the `Assignees` field to assign the issue to that person(s).
 There is no need to actually fix the bug though.
-It's simply an indication/acceptance of responsibility. **If there is no assignee, we will distribute the penalty for that bug (if any) equally among all team members** %%e.g., if the penalty is -0.4 and there are 4 members, each member will be penalized -0.1%%.
+It's simply an indication/acceptance of responsibility.
+The penalty for the bug (if any) will be divided among the assignees %%e.g., if the penalty is -0.4 and there are 2 assignees, each member will be penalized -0.2%%.
   * If it is not easy to decide the assignee(s), we recommend (but not enforce) that the feature owner should be assigned bugs related to the feature, Reason: The feature owner should have defended the feature against bugs using automated tests and defensive coding techniques.
   * It is also fine to not assign a bug to anyone, in which case the penalty will be divided equally among team members.
 <p/>